PyWavelets/pywt/doc/source/dev/conduct/code_of_conduct.rst

 Diversity Statement
 -------------------

-The SciPy project welcomes and encourages participation by everyone.
+The PyWavelets project welcomes and encourages participation by everyone.
 We are committed to being a community that everyone enjoys being part of.
 Although we may not always be able to accommodate each individual's preferences, we try our best to treat everyone kindly.